HAOYU-LI/UniDOE/Advanced_Designs/README.md

 # Advanced design of experiments
-### date: 08/09/2017
+### date: 02/12/2018
 ### Introduction:

-Advanced design of experiments based on centered L2 discrepancy and Mixture L2 discrepancy are uploaded to this repository.
+Advanced design of experiments based on centered L2 discrepancy, Mixture L2 discrepancy and Wrap-around L2 discrepancy are uploaded to this repository.
 Both the old online best designs and new advanced designs are included and separated into different sub-directories.
 For Latin hypercube designs, the suffix is *_nsn, while for general designs the suffix is *_nsq.
 In each sub-directories, advanced designs after optimizating process by UniDOE are located in $Advance$ directory and their corresponding discrepancies are located in $Discrepancy$ directory.

 The R files to obtain these advanced designs are also included in this repository.